schar/comp-sem/exercises/week4.md

     delete information from `m` or `f`.

 -   `>>=` is **associative**!
-The way that sub-computations are grouped together grouped shouldn't affect the overall value of the main computation.
+The way that sub-computations are grouped together shouldn't affect the overall value of the main computation.

 **Exercise: define a `pseudoReturn` operation which fails at least one of the Monad Laws (using the official `>>=` from above).
 Below your answer (outside